 - A family with teenage children struggle to afford mortgage repayments, financial pressures cause the parents’ relationship to breakdown, they separate, mum turns to a new partner who owns a home, he abuses one of the teenage children, the child finds comfort in drugs following her trauma and eventually becomes a rough sleeper.

-- …and there are many more scenarios that link housing affordability to rough sleeping and many other problems in society
+There are many more scenarios like this which link housing affordability to rough sleeping, as well as many other problems in society

 At the time we felt disappointed that more homelessness charities were not speaking out about this issue and, if they were, it seemed to be the same old ‘we need to build more homes’ argument.
 But that argument was not working in our town because, the ‘affordable’ properties were frequently bought up by people who already owned at least one other property and then rented back to those who didn’t, at unaffordable levels.